telerik/fiddler-everywhere-docs/modify-and-filter-traffic/modify-traffic-with-rules.md

 1. Select the **Rules** tab and click the **Add Rule** button.
 As a result, the **Rule Builder**opens.

-1. Enter a descriptive rule name, which will later appear in the **Rules Queue**.
+1. Enter a descriptive rule name, which will appear in the **Rules Queue**.

 1. Add a condition or a set of conditions to match sessions.